 “No. Now get the fuck out of here.”

 The poor drunk stood there, his mind working in slow motion, sort of swaying, and staring at Sean as if he couldn’t believe it.
 Sean made an elaborate show of cleaning the counter, moving things around in the fridges, and otherwise ignoring him.
 The guy was just standing there.
 I started to tense up.
 Was this going to turn into another hassle?
 Would the drunk pitch a fit?
 Were we going to have to drag yet another one up and out, kicking and screaming?
-On the percentages, that was more likely than not, but no, the poor bastard who needed it just turned around and wobbled off to find it elsewhere.
+I figured yeah, more likely than not, but no, the poor bastard who needed it just turned around and wobbled off to find it elsewhere.
 I had a sense that Sean was disappointed, and it occurred to me that Sean was changing; I suspected he’d actually wanted a hassle.
 Not me.
 Enough.
 I thought we got lucky.

 We were always lucky, though, weren’t we?
 Even when we were unlucky, we were lucky.
 We’d emerge from even the most bat-shit crazy situations scot-free, either because something that should have devolved into a total disaster somehow set itself right, or because some fluke, some random bounce, would occur to save us.
 Did Domus have a guardian angel?
 An anti-calamity force field?
 Sometimes, when I bore people at parties with stories of my misspent youth on Seymour Street, the response will be “You should be dead”.
 Yeah.
 I know.
 From alcohol poisoning, if nothing else.

 Whatever it was, angel or mysterious force, it even seemed to follow us around when we were out on excursions.
-The automotive exploits of the various car-owning Domophiles supplied ample evidence of that, since in those days, no one thought all that much about impaired driving.
+The automotive exploits of the various car-owning Domophiles proved that, since in those days, no one thought all that much about impaired driving.
 That was all soon going to change.
 Groups like Mothers Against Drunk Driving, founded just a couple of years earlier in 1980, were beginning to raise consciousness, but they hadn’t raised ours yet, and anyway, we were so used to being buzzed 24/7 that most times I don’t think we even knew that we were, by all conventional standards, loaded.
 We should have been dropping like flies.

 I remember Kevin, years before he became Bar Manager and moved into the upstairs apartment, routinely drove home to Dartmouth after drinking all night, and this meant crossing a long suspension bridge over the harbour.
 Jason, who eventually moved in too, first had a place in the Halifax suburb of Clayton Park, or Fairview, somewhere off the peninsula, and Halifax and its environs aren’t that easy to navigate.
 It’s all hills and twisty roads intersecting at all angles, there’s no grid like you see in Toronto and other big cities.
 There’s plenty of opportunity to miss a turn, fail to stop, or hit one of the city’s many stout old trees.